msalibian/STAT547O/Lecture2.md

 function).
 Such a monotone score function (corresponding to a convex loss function, but one that grows at a slower rate than the squared loss) was first proposed by Huber (1964, 1967, 1981).
-The corresponding regression estimators have bounded influence function, but may have a very low breakdown point (as low as \[1/p\], where \[p\] is the number of features) if high-leverale outliers are present.
+The corresponding regression estimators have bounded influence functions, but may have a very low breakdown point (as low as \[1/p\], where \[p\] is the number of features) if high-leverage outliers (outliers among the explanatory variables) can be present.

+#### Fixed designs

+When the explanatory variables are “fixed” (in the sense of being “controlled”, as in a designed experiment, or because they are bounded, for example) then M-estimators with a monotone and bounded score function have high-breakdown point, and can be chosen to also be highly-efficient.
+For example, in this situation quantile regression (L1) estimators are robust (but not efficient).
+An effective strategy to obtain high-breakdown point and high-efficiency estimators in this case is as follows:

+  - Compute the L1 regression estimator;
+  - Compute an M-estimator of the scale of the corresponding residuals;
+  - Use this auxiliary residual scale estimator to compute an M-estimator of regression (e.g. using Huber’s loss function).

+Note that since monotone score functions correspond to convex loss functions, the third step in the algorithm above is computationally relatively simple.

+It is easy to see that estimators based on monotone score functions may have larger biases than those based on re-descending ones.
+So, a simple variation of the approach above that generally performs better is to use a bounded loss function for the last step above.
+Since this now implies optimizing a non-convex function, the computational complexity can be prohibitive.
+However, extensive numerical experiments showed that finding a “local minimum” starting from a “good” initial point yields an estimator with very good properties, and one that it is very simple to compute.
+The corresponding algorithm is:

+  - Compute the L1 regression estimator;
+  - Compute an M-estimator of the scale of the corresponding residuals;
+  - Use this auxiliary residual scale estimator and the L1 regression estimator to start the iterations to compute an M-estimator with a re-descending score function.

+#### Random features (explanatory variables)

 A solution is to use a bounded loss function, which results in a re-descending score function—a score function \[\psi(t)\] that is zero for \[|t| > c\] for some \[c > 0\].
 Note that bounded loss functions are necessarily non-convex, and that the optimization problem that defines these estimators may have several critical points that do not correspond to the minimum.
 Computating these estimators can be challenging.

 ## The issue of scale